konstantingoretzki/freedy/README.md

 - ... and of course the simple deployment via Docker ;)

 ## Usage
 You basically just need to clone the repo, setup the virtualenv for the project and then run the flask/gunicorn server.
+Do not forget to enter your Atom/RSS feeds in the urls.txt file (one line for every entry).

 We also recommend using a reverse proxy (eg. nginx) in front of the app for security reasons.

 ```bash
 git clone https://github.com/konstantingoretzki/freedy && cd freedy/